 Sign up for this email series:

-Your child has been having prolonged seizures.
-You’ve been hoping for answers that will bring a cure, but today you’ve received the diagnosis of Dravet syndrome or Lennox-Gastaut syndrome — progressive conditions with no cure.
+Your child has been having seizures.
+You’ve been hoping for answers that will bring a cure, but today you’ve received the diagnosis of Dravet syndrome, Lennox-Gastaut syndrome (LGS), or tuberous sclerosis complex (TSC) — conditions that currently have no cure.

 Your picture of your child’s future has suddenly become clouded with many questions: